epieffe/jswap/README.md

 # Jswap
-Jswap allows you to quickly download and use different versions of the Java JDK via the command line.
+Jswap allows you to quickly download and switch between different versions of the Java JDK via the command line.
 It works on Windows, Linux and macOS and does not require admin permissions.

-Jswap uses the the official [Adoptium API](https://api.adoptium.net/) to download the [Eclipse Temurin](https://adoptium.net) distribution of OpenJDK.
+Jswap uses the the [Adoptium API](https://api.adoptium.net/) to download the [Eclipse Temurin](https://adoptium.net) distribution of OpenJDK.

 ## Installation
 Prebuilt binaries for Windows, Linux and macOS can be downloaded from the [Releases](https://github.com/epieffe/jswap/releases) page.